 - (2) Reflects performance shares granted under the LTIP.
 See our "Compensation Discussion and Analysis-Components of Executive Compensation-Long-Term Incentive Plan" for a detailed description of performance share awards, including the criteria for determining the cash amounts payable.
-"Target" is the number of performance shares awarded in 2016.
-If there is a payout, "threshold" represents the lowest possible payout (25 percent of the grant) and "Maximum" reflects the highest possible payout (200 percent of the grant).
-Performance shares are paid out in cash, and the cash payout, if any, will occur at the end of the three-year performance period (January 2016 through December 2018).
-Payout is calculated in the manner described in Footnote 2 to the "Option Exercises and Stock Vested in Fiscal Year 2016" table in this Proxy Statement.
-These performance share awards do not accrue dividends or dividend equivalents. - (3) Reflects RSUs granted under the LTIP.
+"Target" is the number of performance shares awarded in 2017.
+If there is a payout, "threshold" represents the lowest possible payout (20 percent of the grant) and "Maximum" reflects the highest possible payout (200 percent of the grant).
+The performance shares awarded in 2017 accrue dividend equivalents and are paid out in cash, and the cash payout, if any, will occur at the end of the three-year performance period (January 2017 through December 2019).
+Payout is calculated in the manner described in Footnote 2 to the "Option Exercises and Stock Vested in Fiscal Year 2017" table in this Proxy Statement, except that the modifier for the 2017 grant depends on Chevron's TSR for the three-year performance period relative to the S&P 500 Total Return Index and the TSR for our peer group of major oil competitors-which consists of BP, ExxonMobil, Royal Dutch Shell, and Total.
+As such, the modifiers for the 2017 grant range from 0 to 200 percent in increments of 40 percent. - (3) Reflects RSUs granted under the LTIP.
 See our "Compensation Discussion and Analysis-Components of Executive Compensation-Long-Term Incentive Plan" for a detailed description of RSU awards.
-These RSUs are paid in cash upon vesting and the payout will occur following the third annual anniversary of the grant date.
-Total payout will be based on the Chevron common stock closing price on the vesting date multiplied by the number of vested RSUs.
-These RSUs do not accrue dividends or dividend equivalents. - (4) Reflects nonstatutory/nonqualified stock options granted under the LTIP.
+These RSUs accrue dividend equivalents and are paid in cash upon vesting on January 31 following the fifth annual anniversary of the grant date.
+Total payout will be based on the Chevron common stock closing price on the vesting date multiplied by the number of vested RSUs. - (4) Reflects nonstatutory/nonqualified stock options granted under the LTIP.
 See our "Compensation Discussion and Analysis-Components of Executive Compensation-Long-Term Incentive Plan" for a description of stock option awards.
-Stock options have a 10-year term and vest at the rate of 33.33 percent per year, with vesting occurring on the first, second, and third annual anniversary of the grant date.
+Stock options have a 10-year term.
+One-third vests each January 31, starting with the January 31 that is at least one year following the grant date.
 The value of stock options realized upon exercise is determined by multiplying the number of stock options by the difference between the fair market value at the time of exercise and the exercise price of the stock options.
-Stock option awards do not accrue dividends or dividend equivalents. - (5) The exercise price is the closing price of Chevron common stock on the grant date. - (6) We calculate the grant date fair value of each award in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, Compensation-Stock Compensation (ASC Topic 718) and as described in Footnotes 2 and 3 to the "Summary Compensation Table" in this Proxy Statement. - 50 Chevron Corporation-2017 Proxy Statement
+Stock option awards do not accrue dividends or dividend equivalents. - (5) The exercise price is the closing price of Chevron common stock on the grant date. - (6) We calculate the grant date fair value of each award in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, Compensation-Stock Compensation (ASC Topic 718) and as described in Footnotes 2 and 3 to the "Summary Compensation Table" in this Proxy Statement. - 52 Chevron Corporation-2018 Proxy Statement

-Outstanding Equity Awards at 2016 Fiscal Year-End
+Outstanding Equity Awards at 2017 Fiscal Year-End

-The following table sets forth information concerning the outstanding equity incentive awards at December 31, 2016, for each of our named executive officers, or NEOs.
+The following table sets forth information concerning the outstanding equity incentive awards at December 31, 2017, for each of our NEOs.